stacyhuang/Dive/_PRESS-RELEASE.md

 ## Customer Quote ##
   > I always hated the time we used to spend standing around trying to find where to go next, especially when that was time we could have spent drinking.
 Thanks, Dive!

-    How did this not exist before?
-Yelp was always so slow to pick through...who knows if the reviews other people put in fit for me too.
+   > How did this not exist before?
+Yelp is so slow to pick through...who knows if the reviews other people put in fit for me too.
 Now I just Dive and I'm off.

 ## Closing and Call to Action ##
   > Check out the app and get to the bars!